Effect of Hurricane Katrina on the Louisiana Superdome: Tulane Green Wave

 Tulane University postponed its scheduled football game against the University of Southern Mississippi until November 26.
 Their first game, against Mississippi State University, was played on September 17 at Independence Stadium in Shreveport, Louisiana.
 Overall, the team used six different stadiums for their six home games, including Tiger Stadium in Baton Rouge, Cajun Field in Lafayette, Joe Aillet Stadium in Ruston, Malone Stadium in Monroe, and Ladd–Peebles Stadium in Mobile, Alabama.

 Bayou Classic

-The Bayou Classic was moved from the Superdome to Reliant Stadium in Houston.
+The 2005 Bayou Classic was moved from the Superdome to Reliant Stadium in Houston.
+The 2006 Bayou Classic returned to the Superdome and has been there since.
 Grambling State University beat Southern University, 50–35.

 New Orleans Bowl

 The 2005 New Orleans Bowl between the University of Southern Mississippi and Arkansas State University was moved from the Superdome to Cajun Field in Lafayette.
 Southern Mississippi won over Arkansas State, 31–19.

 Sugar Bowl

 The 2006 Sugar Bowl, which pitted the University of Georgia Bulldogs against the West Virginia University Mountaineers, was moved from the Superdome to the Georgia Dome in Atlanta.
 The Mountaineers won, 38–35.